scottmcclung/nlib_Permission/README.md

-# Custom Permission Assignment Tool for Flows
+# Custom Permission Checker Apex Action for Flows

 An Apex Action for Lightning Flow that determines if a given user has been assigned a custom permission.